dyspop/responsysrest/README.rst

 Creates a folder ``/contentlibarary/new_folder`` in the Content Library.

-If you don't specify a folder the wrapper will default to the API folder name configured for your client.
+If you don’t specify a folder the wrapper will default to the API folder name configured for your client.
 The boilerplate default is ``___api-generated``.